xp44mm/Notebook/F#/Programming with Objects.md

 ## Getting Started with Object Interface Types

-So far in this chapter, you've seen only how to define concrete object types.
-One of the key advances in both functional and object-oriented programming has been the move toward using abstract types for large portions of modern software.
-These values are typically accessed via interfaces, and we will now look at defining new object interface types.
+So far in this chapter, you've seen only how to define *concrete* object types.
+One of the key advances in both functional and object-oriented programming has been the move toward using *abstract* types for large portions of modern software.
+These values are typically accessed via *interfaces*, and we will now look at defining new *object interface types*.

 The notion of an object interface type can sound a little daunting at first, but the concept is actually simple; object interface types are ones whose member implementations can vary from value to value.
 As it happens, you've already met one important family of types whose implementations also vary from value to value: F# function types!